-Timing of Appeal Decision - Precertification Medical Benefits Claims
+Timing of Level-One Appeal Decision

 Urgent care precertification claims.
-A decision on your appeal will be made as soon as possible, but no later than 72 hours after an appeal is received.
+A decision on your first-level appeal with respect to an urgent care precertification claim will be made as soon as possible, but no later than 72 hours after the appeal is received.
+The first-level appeal decision in this situation may be provided orally, followed up in writing.